jberkel/android-plugin/README.markdown

     $ cd android-plugin
     $ sbt publish-local

-Because the plugin gets cached in a project based on its version number you might need to use `sbt clean-plugins` to force a reload after `sbt publish-local`.
-Don't hesitate to send a pull request!

 ##Mailing list

 There's no official mailing list for the project but most contributors hang